The New York Times: 1945–1998

 Following World War II, The New York Times continued to expand.
 The Times was subject to investigations from the Senate Internal Security Subcommittee, a McCarthyist subcommittee that investigated purported communism from within press institutions.
 Arthur Hays Sulzberger's decision to dismiss a copyreader who had pleaded the Fifth Amendment drew ire from within the Times and from external organizations.
 In April 1961, Sulzberger resigned, appointing his son-in-law, The New York Times Company president Orvil Dryfoos.
 Under Dryfoos, The New York Times established a newspaper based in Los Angeles.
 In 1962, the implementation of automated printing presses in response to increasing costs mounted fears over technological unemployment.
 The New York Typographical Union staged a strike in December, altering the media consumption of New Yorkers.
 The strike left New York with three remaining newspapers—the Times, the Daily News, and the New York Post—by its conclusion in March 1963.
 In May, Dryfoos died of a heart ailment.
 Following weeks of ambiguity, Arthur Ochs Sulzberger became The New York Timess publisher.

 Technological advancements leveraged by newspapers such as the Los Angeles Times and improvements in coverage from The Washington Post and The Wall Street Journal necessitated adaptations to nascent computing.
 The New York Times published "Heed Their Rising Voices" in 1960, a full-page advertisement purchased by supporters of Martin Luther King Jr. criticizing law enforcement in Montgomery, Alabama for their response to the civil rights movement.
 Montgomery Public Safety commissioner L. B. Sullivan sued the Times for defamation.
 In New York Times Co. v.
 Sullivan (1964), the U.S. Supreme Court ruled that the verdict in Alabama county court and the Supreme Court of Alabama violated the First Amendment.
-The decision is considered to be landmark.
+The decision is considered to be a landmark.
 After financial losses, The New York Times ended its international edition, acquiring a stake in the Paris Herald Tribune, forming the International Herald Tribune.
 The Times initially published the Pentagon Papers, facing opposition from then-president Richard Nixon.
 The Supreme Court ruled in The New York Timess favor in New York Times Co. v.
 United States (1971), allowing the Times and The Washington Post to publish the papers.